 The Conagra brand manager's main priority is to grow the company's frozen foods product pipeline.
-However, she was also recently tasked to come up with a brand strategy that would triple its foodservice business over the next three years.
-Blakney was given the reins for the project after five years of going beyond the call of duty.

-For instance, she spearheaded Conagra's first (and only) employee resource group, dedicated to empowering women professionally.
+However, spearheaded Conagra's employee resource group, dedicated to empowering women professionally.

 She's also a volunteer for the Network Executive of Women and a career mentor for the Toronto Region Immigrant Employment Council.
 And that's all in between her spearheading the launch of 26 frozen food SKUs in the last year alone - the most in Conagra Canada's history.

 Ironically, before she was transferred from the company's grocery business to its frozen foods category in 2017, the senior brand manager of innovation had never tasted a microwave meal.